FraBet29/stochastic-simulation-project/README.md

 - 1: Francesca ------------------ OK
 - 2.a: Sophie ------------------- OK
 - 2.b: Marianna --- currently, problems to think about
-- 3: Sophie ----- done but to be checked
+- 3: Sophie ----- done, to be checked
-- 4: 2 methods, to implement
+- 4: 2 methods to implement + estimators
+     4a) Sophie -- implemented, low acc rate, to be checked 4b)
+     4c)
 - 5: